NativeScript/docs-v8/best-practices/listviews.md

 </ListView>
 ```

-This uses a custom `Render` component which **simulates** how various frontend framework integrations utilize `v-if` (Vue) and `ngIf` (Angular) and the problems when using such things in the context of view scrolling and recyclyable rows with ListView controls.
+This uses a custom `Render` component which **simulates** how various frontend framework integrations actually behave under the hood when `v-if` (Vue) and `ngIf` (Angular) are involved.
+The problems when using such things in the context of view scrolling and recyclyable rows with ListView controls can be devastating to user experience.

-This is bad because it causes the creation and destruction of view elements while the user scrolls which is not performant at all and can cause terrible user experiences.
+This is bad because it causes the creation and destruction of view elements while the user scrolls which is not performant at all.

-- Good setup
+## Good setup

 ```
 <ListView items="{{ myTitles }}" class="list-group" itemTemplateSelector="{{selectItemTemplate}}">